irmen/Pyro5/docs/source/clientcode.rst

 up again, it needs to publish its Pyro objects with the exact same URI as before (object id, hostname, daemon port number).

-See the :py:mod:`autoreconnect` example for more details and some suggestions on how to do this.
+See the `autoreconnect example <https://github.com/irmen/Pyro5/tree/master/examples/autoreconnect>`_ for more details and some suggestions on how to do this.

 The ``_pyroReconnect()`` method can also be used to force a newly created proxy to connect immediately, rather than on first use.